dmonllao/vim-IDE/README.md

-VIM configuration for PHP development
+VIM config with IDE features to work on PHP projects

 Features
 ========
+* Project tree explorer
+* File methods, classes, functions outline
 * Quick jump to methods, classes, functions...
-* File methods, classes, functions outline
-* phpDocumentor
+* phpDocumentor to create phpDoc comments blocks quickly
-* Don't be scared by the time it takes the first time you open a file, is only the first time
+* (Don't be scared by the time it takes the first time you open a file, is only the first time) :)

 Limitations
 ===========